Mercedes A-Class review

 - BMW 1 Series vs Mercedes A-Class vs Volkswagen Golf

-There are seven trim levels for buyers of the hatchback to choose from.
+There are nine trim levels for buyers of the hatchback to choose from.
 The SE (not available with the saloon body) kicks off the range with 16-inch alloy wheels, air conditioning, heated half ‘Artico’ artificial leather/half fabric seats and a pair of seven-inch digital screens – one for the dials and another for the infotainment setup.

 Sport models feature upgraded 17-inch wheels and LED headlights, while the Sport Executive includes the Parking package as standard and a bigger infotainment touchscreen.

 AMG Line versions add the usual sporty touches to the exterior trim and inside the cabin, while there's also the AMG Line Executive, Premium and Premium Plus variants that offer further luxury items and safety kit.
+The top Exclusive and Exclusive Plus specifications bring further AMG styling, unique paintwork and the Night package.

 Engine choices are made up of three diesels and four petrol units.
 The A180 d uses a revised version of the Renault-sourced 1.5-litre diesel from the previous A-Class, the A 200 d gets a 148bhp 2.0-litre unit and the A 220 d gets the same again, but with 188bhp.
 A 1.3-litre turbo is offered in two power outputs in the A 180 and A 200, while the A 250 uses a 221bhp 2.0-litre turbo unit.